crake7/Defensor-Fortis-/README.md

 You may need to tweak the program depending on the version you want to run.
 </p>

+If you are looking for additional tools written in Python 3, check out my other repo [Network-Pen-Test-Tools](https://github.com/crake7/Network-Pen-Test-Tools)!

 ## How-to

 Each folder is provided with a text file named ```howto.md``` which explains how to use each program in detail.